linzhi2013/MitoZ/README.md

 A Genbank file.

 #### 7.1 Example
-`python3 MitoZ.py visualize --gb mitogenome.gb`
+`python3 MitoZ visualize --gb mitogenome.gb`

 If you want to show sequencing depth along the mitogenome, you need to set `--fastq1` and `--fastq2` and `--depth`.